Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>However, choosing colours in the ~/.tmux.conf file is easy with this which
+<p>However, choosing colours in the ~/.tmux.conf file is easy with this code
-can be pasted into the terminal to display a colour grid of the 0-255 range.</p>
+which can be pasted into the terminal to display a colour grid of the 0-255 range:</p>
 </div>

 {% highlight bash %}